sfkleach/loop-lang/README.md

 loop ::= 'LOOP' register statement* 'END'
 ```

+Register names must start with a letter and can contain letters, digits and
+underscores.
+And they may be prefixed with any number of underscores.
+For
+example, `x`, `_x` and `__x` are all valid register names but `1x` is not.

 In this initial implementation, each instruction must be on a separate line.
 Any line starting with a '#' is treated as a comment and is ignored.